|Nutrition Facts (per serving)|

 How to Store and Freeze

-- Leftover vegan biscuits can be placed in a zip lock bag and kept for three to four days.
+- Leftover vegan biscuits can be placed in a resealable bag and kept for three to four days.
 No need to refrigerate unless you prefer to.

 - Freeze the biscuits by placing them in a freezer-safe bag.
 They can be kept frozen for up to one month.
-Take out the number of biscuits you need and let thaw out overnight.
-Perfect for a grab-n-go breakfast treat.
+Simply remove the number of biscuits you need and let them thaw overnight—perfect for a grab-and-go breakfast treat.